pandianr-dev/developer.concur.com/src/api-reference/Detokenizer/Detokenizer.markdown

 ## <a name="get-credit-card-account-details"></a>Get credit card account details

-Returns the credit card number encrypted with the public key provided in the request
+Returns the credit card number encrypted with the public key provided in the request.

 ### Scopes